 Figure 3: Halophilic adaptations of the halite communities across time.
-A: Isoelectric point (pI) distribution of the proteomes of Halobacteria and Bacteroidetes.
+A: Isoelectric point (pI) distribution of the translated proteomes of Halobacteria and Bacteroidetes.
 B: The relative abundance of Halobacteria and Bacteroidetes at different times.
-C: Average pI of the metaproteome.
+C: Average pI of the translated metaproteome.
 D: Average potassium uptake potential.
 E: Average pI of Halobacteria contigs.
 F: Average potassium uptake potential across Halobacteria contigs.

 The overall functional potential of the community was temporarily perturbed by the rain

 To evaluate shifts in the overall functional potential of the halite microbiome, the total abundance of functional categories in each sample was estimated from the sum of contig depths that carried those genes.
-While the majority community functions were present in similar abundances between replicates and time points, we observed a number of gene functions that were significantly differentially present between samples collected in different years (ANOVA test, pval<0.01).
+While the majority community functions were present in similar abundances between replicates and time points, we observed a number of gene functions that were significantly differentially represented between samples collected in different years (ANOVA test, pval<0.01) (Fig?).
 This analysis was repeated at lower and higher tiers of KEGG functional pathway ontology.
 The vast majority of these differentially present functional KEGG pathways were differentially abundant in samples collected after the rain (2016-02).
 Even more strikingly however, all these gene functions recovered to pre-rain levels in the following year (2017-02).
+What are they?
+Fig?
+How relevant to the environment, the community?
+Tell us a bit about the biology.

-Hierarchical clustering (using Euclidean distance as the metric and the “average” linkage model) of differentially abundant KEGG pathways was used to compare the functional potential distance between replicates and years.
+Hierarchical clustering (using Euclidean distance as the metric and the “average” linkage model) of differentially abundant KEGG pathways was used to compare the functional potential distance between replicates and time points.
 While replicates from each time point formed distinct clusters, we observed that the post-rain (2016-02) samples were significantly different from samples collected before the rain, while 2017-02 samples were more similar to the pre-rain samples than to 2016-02 samples.
-This is consistent with the observation that the community composition at the higher-order taxonomic ranks recovered after the rain.
+This is consistent with the observation that the community composition at the higher-order taxonomic ranks recovered after the rain (Fig?).